 I had never seen nor heard of these light-as-air cookies before meeting my Italian-American mother-in-law.
 Now my family makes them at least once a year, typically around Christmastime or sometimes to celebrate the first snowfall.
-Their thin circle shapes and the dusting of powdered sugar make them look like delicate snowflakes.
+Their thin circle shapes and dusting of powdered sugar make them resemble delicate snowflakes.
 But as beautiful as they are, it’s their sweet licorice flavor that keeps us looking forward to them every winter.

 Makes 3-4 dozen

 - 1 1/4 cups granulated sugar

 - 1 oz. bottle of anise extract

 - 4 tsp. aluminum-free baking powder

 - powdered sugar for dusting

 - In a large bowl, combine all ingredients and mix together well.